Sigida/Top-iTuns/README.md

 # Top-iTuns
+Create a simple app with API Client.
+Use singleton.
-Create a simple app.
-Use Alamofire and SwiftyJSON
+Use Alamofire and SwiftyJSON.
+Use multithreading for receiving and setting images.